humnetlab/Planning-for-2050-Charging-Stations/README.md

 </p>

 <h2 id="Dataset">Dataset</h2>
 We use different datasets in this study: call detail records (CDRs), charging session records, charging infrastructure data, and survey data such as US Census Bureau American Community Survey, the California Plug-in Electric Vehicle Adopter Survey, the California Home Charging Access Survey, and the Clean Vehicle Rebate Project (CVRP) data.
+The charging data and nobility data used in this study cannot be made publicly available due to privacy concerns for individual users.
 <br/>
 <br/>